coq/coq/doc/sphinx/proof-engine/tactics.rst

       This decomposes sum types (like :g:`or`).

-   .. tacv:: decompose record @term
+   .. tacn:: decompose record @one_term

       This decomposes record types (inductive types with one constructor, like :g:`and` and :g:`exists` and those defined with the :cmd:`Record`